 Remove the old intake gaskets and clean both mating surfaces thoroughly.
 I also scraped out the carbon in the mouths of the intake ports in the heads.
 When done, I used a shop vac with a small flexible nozzle to suck out any carbon debris that may have fallen into those ports.

 Reassemble in reverse.
+Torque the new knock sensors to 33 ft-lbs, and don't use any sealant or thread locker.
 Take your time, double check that everything gets hooked back up correctly.
 Don't pinch anything under the intake manifold! (*%$*&!!!...
 I can be such a dope sometimes!)
 Take lots of your own pics before disconnecting things; that can really save you from getting stuff wrong.